 \subsection{Centers of generic \texorpdfstring{$(\N+1)$}{(\N+1)}-tuples.}

-In this section, we show that the notion of center of ideal triples in trees extends in Euclidean buildings of type $\typeA_{\N-1}$, for generic $(\N+1)$-tuples of points (or hyperplanes) in the associated projective space at infinity (Proposition \ref{prop- center of a projective frame}).
-Let $\Es$ be a Euclidean building of type $\typeA_{\N-1}$, and $\PP$ be its projective space at infinity (i.e., the set of singular points of type $\stypep$ in $\bordinf\Es$, see section \ref{s- prelim}).
-Recall (see section \ref{ss- projective spaces}) that a {\em projective frame} in a projective space of dimension $\N-1$ is a generic $(\N+1)$-tuple of points.
+In this section, we show that the notion of center of ideal triples in trees extends to Euclidean buildings of type $A_{\N-1}$, for generic $(\N+1)$-tuples of points (or hyperplanes) in the associated projective space at infinity (Proposition \ref{prop- center of a projective frame}).

+Let $\Es$ be a Euclidean building of type $A_{\N-1}$, and $\PP$ be its projective space at infinity (i.e., the set of singular points of type $\stypep$ in $\bordinf\Es$, see Section \ref{s- prelim}).
+Recall from Section \ref{ss- projective spaces} that a {\em projective frame} in a projective space of dimension $\N-1$ is a generic $(\N+1)$-tuple of points.

-We first observe that we have the (orthogonal) projection of a point of $\PP$ on a flat exists under a simple necessary and sufficient condition (that is also valid in symmetric spaces of type $\typeA_{\N-1}$).
+We first observe that the orthogonal projection of a point of $\PP$ on a flat of $\Es$ exists under a simple necessary and sufficient condition.